Jennifer Lawrence: Artistry and public image

 In 2012, Rolling Stone called Lawrence "the most talented young actress in America".
 Her The Hunger Games co-star Donald Sutherland found her an "exquisite and brilliant actor" and favorably compared her craft to that of Laurence Olivier.
 David O. Russell, who directed Lawrence in Silver Linings Playbook, American Hustle and Joy, has said that her acting "is effortless and she makes it look easy".
 She has played roles in both high-profile, mainstream productions and low-budget independent films, and appeared in a range of film genres.
 Lawrence did not study acting and has not been involved in professional theater.
 She bases her acting approach on her observations of people around her.
-Lawrence said in 2010 that she did not "invest any of my real emotions" or take home any of her characters' pain.
-She went on to say that "I don't even take it to craft services" and has never shared her characters' experiences, relying instead on her imagination: "I can't go around looking for roles that are exactly like my life."
+Lawrence said in 2010 that she did not "invest any of [her] real emotions" or take home any of her characters' pain.
+She went on to say that she doesn't "even take it to craft services" and has never shared her characters' experiences, relying instead on her imagination: "I can't go around looking for roles that are exactly like my life."
 Lawrence also added "If it ever came down to the point where, to make a part better, I had to lose a little bit of my sanity, I wouldn't do it.
 I would just do comedies."